 f.
 Pagination: At one time, user can view 20 contracts in the view page and rest records will show up in the following pages by navigating to the page number or by clicking on ‘Next’ button at the bottom of the grid on the right hand side

 g.
-Total Contracts under Verification: User can view the count of contracts present in the system below the grid in the following format “Showing 1 to 20 of 57 entries”
+Total Contracts under Verification: User can view the count of contracts under login user’s group(s) below the grid in the following format “Showing 1 to 20 of 57 entries”

 Sub Flow